 Cyclone Nisarga makes landfall near Alibag, will pass through Mumbai-Thane in next 3 hours

-New Delhi, June 03: Cyclone Nisarga has made landfall near Alibaug on the Maharashtra coast and the "process" will be completed by about 4 pm, the India Meteorological Department (IMD) said on Wednesday.
+New Delhi, June 03: Cyclone Nisarga has made landfall near Alibag on the Maharashtra coast and the "process" will be completed by about 4 pm, the India Meteorological Department (IMD) said on Wednesday.

 The landfall process started around 12.30 pm.
 It made landfall about 40 km from Alibaug, 95 km from Mumbai.